-Place and Duration of Study: Department of Entomology, C. P. College of Agriculture, SDAU, Sardarkrushinagar during kharif, 2023-24.
+Place and Duration of Study: Department of Entomology, C. P. College of Agriculture, SDAU, Sardarkrushinagar in India during kharif, 2023-24.

 Methodology: The eggs were transferred into Petri dishes and were examined for hatching.
 After hatching, thirty larvae were reared individually and fed on fresh maize leaf bits which were changed daily.
 These procedures of rearing adults and larvae were repeated during the whole year and annual generations of the fall armyworm were observed.